 i The laws in force governing arbitration

-Arbitrations in Cyprus of a domestic or commercial nature are governed by the Arbitration Law, Chapter 4 (1944 Law), and if of an international commercial nature, by the International Commercial Arbitration Law of 1987 (Law 101/1987) (1987 Law).
-Furthermore, if the arbitration agreement concerns a matter within the admiralty jurisdiction, the law in force is still the English Arbitration Act of 1950.
+Arbitrations in Cyprus of a domestic or commercial nature are governed by the Arbitration Law (1944 Law),2 and if of an international commercial nature, by the International Commercial Arbitration Law of 1987 (1987 Law).3 If an arbitration agreement concerns a matter within the admiralty jurisdiction, the law in force is still the English Arbitration Act of 1950.

 The fact that arbitrations are not governed by a single law makes it necessary to define with precision the area of application of each of the said laws.
-Since before the enactment of the 1987 Law, the only law in force for all arbitrations,2 whether international or domestic, was the 1944 Law, it is easier, to answer the question at hand, to try to define the meaning of 'international commercial arbitration'.
+Since, before the enactment of the 1987 Law, the only law in force for all arbitrations,4 whether international or domestic, was the 1944 Law, it is easier, to answer the question at hand, to try to define the meaning of international commercial arbitration.

 An arbitration is international if: